Contents of Article

 You may enter more than 1 of C Q or T to customize the selection.
 They are tested in an OR relationship.

-These operands require a valid Profile with Colorization active.
+These three operands require a valid Profile with Colorization active.

 ALL